-The Planning Department is responsible for enforcement of zoning regulations, issues zoning permits, and conducts final zoning inspections for all new construction, additions, up-fits, and accessory structures.
+The Planning Department is responsible for the enforcement of zoning regulations, issuing zoning permits, and conducting final zoning inspections for all new construction, additions, up-fits, and accessory structures.
 Union County Building Code Enforcement reviews building plans, issues building permits, and provides building inspection services to the Town.
-To contact Union County Building Code Enforcement click here.
+To contact Union County Building Code Enforcement, click here.

 A complete application containing all information as required by the Town of Stallings shall be submitted, along with applicable fees, to the Development Administrator.

 A zoning permit is required for any construction project in the Town of Stallings.

 - Permit Principal Structure: New Principal Structure; Including new house, new commercial building, etc.

 - Principal Structure Upfit: Interior renovation; No square footage is added.

 - Principal Structure Addition: Structure attached to the principal structure; including deck, garage, additional dwelling unit, etc.